Linda Crampton is a former biology teacher, a writer, and a long-time pet owner. She has or has had dogs, cats, and birds in her family.

 Perches must have a suitable diameter for your pet’s feet.
 Natural wood perches are good.
 They should be placed at different levels in the cage so the bird can move from perch to perch as he or she would move from branch to branch in the wild.
 Don’t put perches directly above the water or food bowls, since bird droppings can contaminate the bowls.
 Perches covered with sandpaper shouldn’t be used, since they are too abrasive and can cause sores on the bottom of a bird’s foot.

-You need to make sure that your moustache parakeet’s cage is safe and interesting, but you also need to make sure that the cage contains items that have surfaces with different textures to help your bird keep its nails and beak trim.
+You need to make sure that your moustache parakeet’s cage is safe and interesting.
+You also need to make sure that it contains items that have surfaces with different textures to help your bird keep its nails and beak in good condition.
 However, you do need to be careful that the cage doesn’t become so crowded that the bird doesn’t have much room to move.
-Designing the inside of a cage is fun and it’s easy to get carried away!
+Designing the inside of a cage can be fun.
+It’s easy to get carried away.

 Finding an Avian Veterinarian

 Try to find an avian vet or a general vet that has had a lot of experience with birds to attend to your moustache parakeet.
 As is true in human medicine, there is a great deal of information for a modern veterinarian to know.
 A specialist in a particular area of veterinary medicine—such as the care of birds—is very useful.
-Hopefully your bird will never get sick, but if it does you will need a vet visit.
-In addition, if your bird needs a nail or beak trim, you might prefer to get your vet or a veterinary technician to do it.
+Hopefully, your bird will never get sick, but if he or she does, you will need a vet visit.
+In addition, if your bird needs a nail trim, you might prefer to get your vet or a veterinary technician to do it.

 A Wonderful Pet